utelecon/utelecon.github.io/en/zoom/install.md

 ---

 This section describes how to install Zoom.
-There are two ways to do this, based on whether or not you have access to the meeting URL(https://zoom.us/j/xxxxxxxxxx xは数字).
+There are two ways to do this, based on whether or not you have access to the meeting URL(https://zoom.us/j/xxxxxxxxxx x are numbers).

 ## In case you have access to the meeting URL